Request A CPD (RIBA Approved)

-Reducing Thermal Bridging at the wall-floor junction in a building can reduce heat loss by upto 30% and addressing this is now part of the building regulations.
+Reducing Thermal Bridging at the wall-floor junction in a building can reduce heat loss by up to 30% and addressing this is now part of the building regulations.
 Although building regulations are now the main driver behind having to address this there are other reasons to stop the heat loss at this junction, namely, the environmental and financial implications.
-This seminar focusses on: -
+This seminar focuses on: -

 Why recent changes to the building regulations have made heat loss through the wall/floor thermal bridge junction more important.

 What y-values and psi-values are and how they are used in the SAP/SBEM calculation.